loochek/toybox/industrial_sem2/compilier/LANGUAGE.md

         - Just omits its value
     - If statement:
         - Executes statement if the expression is not equals to 0
+            - otherwise, an else statement is executed if present
     - While statement
         - Executes statement while the expression is not equals to 0
     - Compound statement